rwhetten/DeepSeqAnalysis/docs/source/awk-sed-bash.rst

 Key Facts
 *********

 Sequence data analysis often requires the ability to examine and modify the contents of text files, and this is exactly the purpose for which awk and sed were designed.
 Combining these tools with command-line utilities such as cut, sort, uniq, grep, and other shell functions provides powerful capabilities for summarizing or re-formatting data files.
 The "modulo" operator (%) in awk, for example, is well-suited to the challenge of working with sequence files in FASTA or FASTQ format, where specific information is found in a particular line within each group of two (for FASTA) or four (for FASTQ) lines.
-The `bioawk <https://github.com/lh3>`_ version of awk removes the need for this trick by allowing the user to specify that the input file format is 'fastx', meaning either FASTA or FASTQ, and the program then assigns the variables $name, $seq, and $quality to the appropriate files in the input file.
+The `bioawk <https://github.com/lh3>`_ version of awk removes the need for this trick by allowing the user to specify that the input file format is 'fastx', meaning either FASTA or FASTQ, and the program then assigns the variables $name, $seq, and $quality to the appropriate records in the input file.
 Another specialized version of awk is `vawk <https://github.com/cc2qe/vawk>`_, which is designed for manipulation of VCF files containing data on the locations of SNPs and other sequence variants as well as which alleles of those variants are detected in a set of samples.
 Both of these programs are installed in the VCL machine image, so you can compare them and decide for yourself which you prefer.
 A sample VCF file is available `here <https://drive.google.com/open?id=1AwQK8LaUvFJwbl4UEvxfLYOpzuWMnNud>`_ for use with bioawk and vawk; the official `format specification <https://vcftools.github.io/specs.html>`_ for the Variant Call Format is available on the Github website for `VCFtools <https://vcftools.github.io/index.html>`_.